Attack on Titan: Critical response

 In 2013, media linked to a 2010 blog post by Isayama indicating that the design of the character Dot Pixis was based on the Imperial Japanese General Akiyama Yoshifuru, whose war record included atrocities during Japanese occupation of Korea and China, such as allowing the Port Arthur massacre to occur.
 An Internet flame war about the general and his influence on the character ensued on Isayama's blog and included death threats to the author.
-As many of the threats written in Japanese had grammatical errors, Japanese media outlets claimed that they were written by non-native speakers of Japanese.
+As many of the threats written in Japanese had grammatical errors, Japanese media outlets claimed that they were written by non-native speakers of the language.
+Isayama reportedly tweeted that he viewed Akiyama as an admirable person, and was proud to model a character after him.
+Isayama's posts were criticised in South Korea, and some Koreans subsequently accused his manga of supporting Japanese right-wing politics.
 In 2015, the Chinese Ministry of Culture listed Attack on Titan as one of the 38 anime/manga titles banned in China.

 Critical interpretations of Attack on Titan highlight characteristics shared by the race of Eldians and the Jewish people, noting their persecution by Marleyans as similar to the Jewish persecution by Nazi Germany.
-This has led to accusations and theories of antisemitism and fascism apology against the series and its author, Isayama, including claims that Isayama is promoting nationalism and the conspiracy theory of Jewish global domination.
-However, opposing arguments have claimed that, while the Eldians mirror the Jewish people, they are intended for readers to sympathize with rather than to be portrayed as villains.
+This has led to accusations and theories of antisemitism and fascism directed toward the series and Isayama, including claims that Isayama was promoting nationalism and the conspiracy theory of Jewish global domination.
+However, opposing arguments have claimed that, while the Eldians mirror the Jewish people, they are intended for readers to sympathize with rather than to be portrayed as villains, as well as the fact that the main characters are Eldian.
 In 2020, Shaan Amin, writing for The New Republic, identified Attack on Titan as a favorite of alt-right and white nationalist internet communities, while also pointing out that people tend to "sift through stories to find the messages they expect".
+Attack on Titan characters have been co-opted as symbols by the Nordic Resistance Movement.

-Mangaka Makoto Yukimura, creator of Vinland Saga, stated in an interview that he admires Hajime Isayama for his work on Attack on Titan, due to his ability to handle the entire plot until the end, especially from the 20th volume.
-As a result, he saw it as one of his favorite manga during its serialization and recommended more people to read it.
+Manga artist Makoto Yukimura, creator of Vinland Saga, stated in an interview that he admired Isayama for his work on Attack on Titan, due to his ability to handle the entire plot until the end, especially from the 20th volume.
+As a result, he considered it one of his favorite manga during its serialization and recommended more people to read it.